soljoven/cascade/README.md

 Postgresql database hosted in RDS was used extensively during data engineering and EDA process.

-As part of data preparation, to reflect the historic daily average occupancy, each calendar day was associated with month, weeek and day number from Retail Calendar (aka [4-5-4 calendar](https://en.wikipedia.org/wiki/4–4–5_calendar)).
+As part of data preparation, to reflect the historic daily average occupancy, each calendar day was associated with month, week and day number from Retail Calendar (aka [4-5-4 calendar](https://en.wikipedia.org/wiki/4–4–5_calendar)).
 This way, comparison of prediction vs. historical data takes into consideration seasonality and day of the week especially weekend ended up having a huge importance as a feature in the model.

 ## Modeling
 Once data engineering tasks were completed, following classification models were used:
 - Logistic Regression
 - Random Forest
-- Grandient Boosting Classifier
+- Gradient Boosting Classifier

 ## Evaluation
 Using KFold cross-validation evaluated model performance using log-loss and AUC score to compare different models.